fhur/fhur.github.io/_posts/2015-06-12-writing-a-template-language-with-clojure.markdown

   * Recursively call `eval-tree` on every node in the `sub-tree`.
   * Interpose the previous result with the separator which is by default `','`.
-  * Finally concatenate all "subtemplates" and separators.
+  * Finally concatenate all "sub-templates" and separators.
 * The final branch `(coll? tree)` is actually only evaled once, the first time that `eval-tree` is called as ASTs produced by `parse` are not actually trees, they are a list of trees.
 This step is equivalent to the